AgusjkDev/WhatsApp-Bot/README.md

 This WhatsApp Bot was made with **Python** using the _Selenium_ library and **PostgreSQL** for the database.

+**Disclaimer:** This bot only works in Windows and you need to have Brave Browser installed in your system.

 ## Requirements:

 -   All the dependency requirements are included in the `requirements.txt` file.